Adjective Suffixes in English

 You normally choose -ial for words that end in “-t” or “-s.”

 -ical is a bit more complicated and is normally used for words with a Greek root.
-For example, the word "Paradox" has a Greek root, so it is usually written as "Paradoxical."
+For example, the word "paradox" has a Greek root, so it is usually written as "paradoxical."

 Suffix -ful

-The suffix “-ful” means that something is full of a certain quality or attribute.
+The suffix “-ful” means something is full of a certain quality or attribute.
 Here are 10 example words that use the suffix “-ful”:

 • Careful